 Living trusts, also called inter Vivos trusts, are created by the grantor while still alive.
 The main goal of living trusts is to ensure the efficient transfer of properties and assets, such as private homes, to heirs or beneficiaries.
-A living trust achieves this by avoiding possible probate processes, which are court proceedings for assets distribution after death.
-Avoiding probate processes saves time, avoids court fees, and may reduce estate taxes.
+A living trust achieves this by avoiding possible probate processes, which are court proceedings for asset distribution after death.
+Avoiding probate processes saves time, avoids court fees, and may reduce real estate taxes.

 Terms in irrevocable trusts cannot be changed.
 You should opt for irrevocable trusts if you want to transfer assets out of your taxable estates.
 The benefactors won’t be taxed income from the estate, and assets won’t be taxed if the benefactor dies.
 Other types of trusts include: